ticat-mods/marsh/README.md

 # marsh.ticat
-A [ticat](https://github.com/innerr/ticat) mods repo: for ticat and tidb developing
+A [ticat](https://github.com/innerr/ticat) mods repo: for ticat and TiDB developing

 Apply this repo by running:
 ```bash